Pet Friendly Hotel in Lake Geneva

 **Limit of two dogs per rental.

 **Guests are responsible for any damage or disruption pets may cause.
-If a deep cleaning is necessary, a $250 cleaning fee will be added to your room account.

 **If you pet is left unattended in your room and neighboring guests are disturbed you will be asked to leave with no refund 🙁